Alaska opened my eyes,

 - travel and explore, duh

 So, here I am.
 Here we are.
-Maybe you a sitting close by here in San Antonio, Texas or somewhere on the other side of the world.
+Maybe you a sitting close by here in Columbus, Ohio or somewhere on the other side of the world.
 Either way, I have learned through my time walking in other people’s footsteps that we are all connected, we are all after happiness and we are all made of the same “stuff”.
 RATIO is a visual reminder of all of that and I am so thrilled to share it with you.

 see more of my lifestyle photography at Morgan Whitney Photography